April 23, 2012

 As the youngest of six children, it is unusual for Latoya Bowe ’12 to be the first at anything in her family.
 However on May 6, when she receives her diploma, she’ll be the first person in her family to receive a college degree.

-“Graduations are very special in my family,” said Bowe, whose extended family will be attending the ceremony
+“Graduations are very special in my family,” said Bowe, whose extended family will be attending

 at the Tampa Bay Times Forum.
 “I think my mom is over the moon.
 Every day that graduation gets closer she tells me how proud of me she is.”